2-3 feet long and around 8-15 pounds. However, some may be 40 pounds.

 Migrates: Porcupines do not migrate

-In New Hampshire porcupines can be found in areas where there are forests.
+In Massachusetts porcupines can be found in areas where there are forests.
 They are most common in the central and western parts of the state.

 Porcupines live in coniferous or deciduous forest.
 They also live in a mixture of both types.

 They are not territorial; however, one might chase others off from a tree it is feeding in during the winter.
 Porcupine males will fight over females.
 Winter home ranges are 6-12 acres while summer home ranges are 25-35 acres.
 Home ranges may overlap with others.